theias/ias_package_shell/doc/layout_explanations/README.md

 └── third_thing.sh
 ```

-Why not do something about it, and separate that stuff out.
+Why not do something about it, and separate that stuff out?

 Let's also say that you discovered that Bash isn't cutting it
 any more, and you decide to add a Python script with a library.